BaconBoy672/BaconBoy672/README.md

-- 👋 Hi, I’m @BaconBoy672
+- 👋 Hi, I’m BaconBoy672
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Algebra I
+Python
 - 💞️ I’m looking to collaborate on ... creating a VPN
 - 📫 How to reach me ...
 You don't.